-Algebra 1 (2 te erm) 305 A & B
+Algebra 1 (2 term) 305 A & B

 Credit: 1.0

 Grade Level: 9-10

-Prerequisite: None
+Prerequisite: None, but concurrent enrollment with

+Geometry allowed

 Supplies: A scientific calculator is REQUIRED.

 This course is the foundation of all future math courses.
 Preparation for future math classes through the understanding of abstract concepts is developed.
 The series of Algebra 1, Geometry, and Algebra 2 is our minimum recommendation to be prepared to attend a university.
 Over the course of the year students will explore algebraic fundamentals including, evaluating, creating, solving, factoring and graphing linear, quadratic, and polynomial functions.
 Students will use problem solving strategies and think critically.
 Students will learn in collaboration with others, share ideas, justify solutions and critique the reasoning of others, in alignment with the Common Core Standards.